onur1/bbq/README.md

-# bbq 🥩
+# BBQ 🥩

-**bbq** is a thread-safe bounded queue with batch reads/writes,  timeouts and iterators for streaming data processing.
+**BBQ** is a thread-safe bounded queue with batch reads/writes,  timeouts and iterators for streaming data processing.

 ## Installation